Having radiotherapy treatment for anal cancer

-External radiotherapy uses high energy waves similar to x-rays to kill cancer cells.
-Read about when and how you have radiotherapy.
+External radiotherapy uses high energy waves similar to x-rays to destroy cancer cells.

-This is the main treatment for early stage anal cancer.
 Doctors know from research that this is a better treatment for anal cancer than surgery.
-If chemoradiotherapy is succesful, you won't need a permanent colostomy.
+If chemoradiotherapy is successful, you won't need a permanent colostomy.

 The radiotherapy room